 The supplier or manufacturer you're working with should give you the exact dimensions of your packaging so you can pass that information along to a graphic designer.

-Tip: You don't need to be artistic yourself to create great packaging!
-You can find graphic designers with experience in Amazon packaging design on many freelancer platforms online.
+Tip: You can find graphic designers with experience in Amazon packaging design on many freelancer platforms online.

 Work with the designer to craft exactly what you would like your packaging to look like.